LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 ### 1.3 Project Management Plan
 #### 1.3.1 Overview
+This part of the document specifies a plan for the development of the game and outlines the resources and schedule that will be included within development.
+It will be subject to change during the game's development.
+The plan is based on the objectives and aims in the previous section.

 #### 1.3.2 Scope
 The game is labelled to be a sequel and will have a newer style to keep the game looking refreshed and not the same visually.
 As part of the newer features, the feel of Jet Set Willy must remain and shouldn't deviate too far from the original game.